 In a terminal, pressing Ctrl-c, interrupts a program.
-This means that we politely asked the program to terminate.
+This means we are politely asking the program to terminate.
 After we pressed Ctrl-c, the xlogo window closed and the shell prompt returned.

 Many (but not all) command-line programs can be interrupted by using this technique.